ä»Šă™ăăƒ—ăƒŹă‚€

 Is 4K/120Hz support a big deal?

-The short answer is: Ye, but only if you own an Xbox Series X, and a brand-new TV.
+The short answer is: Yes, but only if you own an Xbox Series X and a brand-new TV.
 As I write this, there is a growing number of Xbox Series X games that support this optional mode – including Halo Infinite and Fortnite, to name a couple – but the advantages of 4K/120Hz over 60Hz are minimal as far as I’ve seen at this point.
 Future games and even video sources may make the differences clearer, and that’s why you may want a receiver that’s fully compatible.

 If you do buy an older receiver, you don’t care about the Xbox Series X, you can always hook a fancy new console directly to the TV, then use eARC to get audio to the receiver.